 Testing is a key element of effective fraud prevention.
-I envisage a day when every food manufacturer tests every incoming batch of vulnerable raw material before it is used in their foods, where every supermarket has the technology to verify that their food is authentic before they place it on their shelves and where even local restaurants will have access to technology that they can use in their quest to serve authentic food to their customers.
+I envisage a day when every food manufacturer tests vulnerable raw materials before they are used in production, where every supermarket has the technology to verify that their food is authentic before they place it on their shelves and where even local restaurants will have access to cheap and fast authenticity testing.
 Testing holds the answers to many of our current food fraud challenges.
 However, testing can be expensive, time consuming and much less effective than we would like.

 A key challenge to the efficacy of testing is that when it comes to food fraud we can never be sure of the adulterant that might be present.
 Many currently available test methods are targeted for a particular adulterant, and are not designed to detect adulterants that are unexpected.
-Non-targetted tests are rapidly being developed but there are very few that have been properly validated, a process that requires expensive cross-testing against other methods such as botanical testing, DNA-based methods and classical chemistry.
-The world of microbial food testing has come a long way in the last 30 years; there are now rapid test methods that are fast, easy to use, cheap and effective.
-During the last two decades microbial testing has developed rapidly and analytical authenticity testing has started to catch up.
+Non-targetted tests are rapidly being developed but there are still relatively few that have been properly validated, a process that requires expensive cross-testing against other methods such as botanical testing, DNA-based methods and classical chemistry.

 In less than five years, claim the makers of new rapid testing technology, we will be able to hold a scanner in our hand that can tell us the entire molecular makeup of our food.
 I think we will have to wait a little longer than that; food is complex and a huge amount of research will be required before we can properly interpret the results of complex molecular ‘scans’ of every food on the planet.
 But testing is an important tool in our fight to ensure an authentic food supply, and that’s a goal worth striving for.